treeman/jonashietala/posts/2015-08-04-gruvbox_syntax_highlighting_for_pandoc.markdown

 tags: Webpage
 ---

+**Edit:** I have [updated the highlighting][update] again so the inline code used as examples have changed.
+I guess I should've used images to record the look.

+[update]: /blog/2019/01/25/site_restyle_and_update#changes-to-code-display "Site restyle and update: Changes to code display"

 Recently when I [reinstalled Slackware][reinstall] I decided to restyle my workspace as well.
 I settled on [gruvbox][] with neovim and using [the generalized][gruvbox-generalized] package I also styled my terminal.

 Then on a whim I wanted to restyle this site.
 When I built it I kinda left it without any styling at all, I guess the thinking was that it works and I can just tweak it later.
 Well it's been more than 2 years now and I never got around to it.
 I guess what bothered me the most was the fact that I had a really crappy styling syntax highlighting and styling of code.
 So I decided to change it.